ARCHIVES | Baker University & Kansas United Methodist

 - Kansas United Methodist Archives houses the records of United Methodism and its predecessors in Kansas

-- Special collections include materials related to Abraham Lincoln, territorial and early history of Kansas and Protestant hymnals.
+- Special collections include materials related to territorial and early Kansas history and many 18th and 19th century Protestant hymnals.

 Visitor Research Guidelines